eng-gabrielscardoso/gabrielscardoso/README.md

 After this, clone the `.env.example` into `.env` and run `sail up -d` to up your containers.

-Then, you could work as like you want, for any help just tip `sail` in your terminal.
+Then, you could work as you want, for any help tip `sail` in your terminal.

-To interact with MinIO just access the dashboard (default `http://localhost:9000`), fill with credentials (default `sail` and `password`).
-Create a new bucket and access keys, and update your `.env` with the access keys.

 ## Copyright